AZ-400: Designing and Implementing Microsoft DevOps Solutions

 The image illustrates the integration of Azure App Configurations and the Azure Ecosystem with DevOps practices for feature management.
 It shows a flow from Azure services to a DevOps infinity loop, highlighting stages like code, build, test, release, deploy, operate, and monitor.

-The image illustrates "Feature Management" with a graphic of code and a message stating "Decouples feature release from code deployment."
+The image illustrates "Feature Management" with a graphic of a code editor and a note stating "Decouples feature release from code deployment."

 The image illustrates the use of the Feature Manager Library in Azure, showing its connection with Azure App Configurations and the Azure SDK to manage feature flags.